Panmunjom: Truce talks and POW issue

 United Nations forces met with North Korean and Chinese officials at Panmunjom from 1951 to 1953 for truce talks.
 The talks dragged on for many months.
 The main point of contention during the talks was the question surrounding the prisoners of war.
 Moreover, South Korea was uncompromising in its demand for a unified state.
-On June 8, 1953, an agreement to the POW problem was reached.
+On 8 June 1953, an agreement to the POW problem was reached.

 Those prisoners who refused to return to their countries were allowed to live under a neutral supervising commission for three months.
 At the end of this period, those who still refused repatriation would be released.
-Among those who refused repatriation were 21 American and one British POWs, all but two of whom chose to defect to the People's Republic of China.
+Among those who refused repatriation were 21 American and one British POWs, all but two of whom chose to defect to China.

-A final armistice agreement was reached on July 27, 1953.
+A final armistice agreement was reached on 27 July 1953.
 The United Nations Command, Chinese People's Liberation Army, and North Korea People's Army agreed to an armistice ending the fighting.
 The agreement established a 4-kilometer-wide demilitarized zone along the armistice line, effectively dividing Korea into two separate countries.
 Although most troops and all heavy weapons were to be removed from the area, it has been heavily armed by both sides since the end of the fighting.